ramaseshan/ramaseshan.github.io/content/2015-12-18-fizz-buzz-problem.md

             print "Buzz"
         else:
             print i
-{% endhighlight %}

 You see the re-arrangement in the logic ?
 Now run though the three numbers 3,5,15 and the code should work good.

 (Psst !
 Can you optimize the code a little more ?)

 The point is very simple.
 When a problem has an ambiguity in terms of condition, always double think the conditions.

 And as always, when you write code
 > Always think like a computer.